bschmae/ml-from-scratch/models/tic_tac_toe/README.md

     • Finite: the game as a limited number of possible states and moves and it always ends.

-    • Fully observable: if an agent's has access to the complete state of the environment at each point in time, then we say the task environment is fully observable.
+    • Fully observable: if an agent has access to the complete state of the environment at each point in time, then we say the task environment is fully observable.